 Products on display at SEMA are divided into 12 categories

 The SEMA Show takes place every fall, usually beginning in early November or late October.
 The event lasts from Tuesday through Friday.
-The 2019 SEMA Show will take place on November 5th through the 8th.
+The SEMA Show usually takes place in November.

 The SEMA Show takes place at the Las Vegas Convention Center, the biggest expo venue in Nevada and one of the biggest in the country.
 The convention center is nearly 3.2 million square feet, though SEMA uses just about 1.2 million square feet for its exhibits.